yegor256/blog/_drafts/_data.md

 }
 {% endhighlight %}

-Now, look at this global function with a namespace:
+Now look at this global function with a namespace:

 {% highlight java %}
 namespace TextUtils {